aaliusama/Machine_Learning_with_graphs/README.md

 1. Read the graph from the Pajek file and convert it to a simple undirected NetworkX graph.
 2. Compute the betweenness centrality for all nodes.
 3. Repeatedly remove the node with the highest betweenness centrality (15 times in total).
-4. Track the size of the LCC before and after removals and compute the fraction of the remaining nodes it contains.
+4. Track the size of the LCC before and after removals and compute the percentage of the remaining nodes it contains.

 **Key results:**

-- Initially all 1 039 cities form a single connected component (100 % connectivity).
+- Initially all 1039 cities form a single connected component (100 % connectivity).
 - After greedily removing the 15 most central cities (`Brest`, `Warsaw`, `Saint Petersburg`, `Kiev`, `Niš`, `Gdańsk`, `Mukachevo`, `Chişinău`, `Trieste`, `Vinnytsia`, `Budapest`, `Zagreb`, `Oradea`, `Kherson` and `Suceava`) the LCC still contains 442 cities.
 - This final component represents **43.2 %** of the cities that remain in the graph, illustrating that the network retains a surprisingly large core even under targeted disruption.

-The notebook `European_Transport_Robustness.ipynb` visualises these steps and can be used to investigate alternative removal strategies or to compute different centrality measures.
+The notebook `European_Transport_Robustness.ipynb` contains these steps and can be used to investigate alternative removal strategies or to compute different centrality measures.

 ## Film Recommendations via Personalised PageRank

 **Dataset:**

-- `data/movies_graph.net` – a network of 6 577 nodes and 16 842 edges representing movies and attribute “mode” nodes.
+- `data/movies_graph.net` – a network of 6577 nodes and 16842 edges representing movies (1337) and attribute “mode” nodes.
 Movies are connected to modes corresponding to genres, actors, directors, languages, etc.

 **Objective:**  Given a query (for example a specific actor or genre) recommend films that are strongly connected in the graph.
 This task is framed as personalised PageRank: starting from the query nodes a random walker distributes probability mass through the network and nodes with higher PageRank are deemed more relevant.